 For example, if it usually takes you around 30 minutes to get in the zone and you need 7.5 hours to feel your best, aim to be in bed at least eight hours before you need to wake up.
 Turning in with time to spare can also reduce sleep anxiety, so you aren’t counting down the time on the alarm.

-If you find it takes a very long to time to fall asleep or you wake often through the night, try instituting earlier cut-off times for things like caffeine and electronics, or incorporate stress relief habits like deep breathing, stretching or mindful meditation before bed.
+If you find it takes a very long to time to fall asleep or you wake often through the night, try instituting earlier cut-off times for things like caffeine and electronics, or incorporate stress relief habits like deep breathing or stretching before bed.

 3. Keep Regular Hours, Avoid Snooze